Join Our FREE Live Webinar

 Additionally, investors must consider other costs associated with the property, including closing, holding, and financing costs.
 The holding costs, often overlooked, include expenses such as property taxes, insurance, utilities, maintenance, and Homeowner Association (HOA) fees.

-Finally, use the basic ARV formula: Current Property Value + Value of Renovations = ARV.
+Finally, use the basic ARV real estate formula: Current Property Value + Value of Renovations = ARV.
 This gives you a comprehensive estimate of what a home could be worth after renovations, assuming no additional issues arise during the renovation process.

 While the calculation of ARV involves many variables and can be tricky, a careful and well-researched approach can provide a valuable estimate for property investors.